MintonGroup/swiftest/docs/user-guide/how-to-add-a-kick.rst

 Now we can tackle the data and parameter I/O. If you have not added any new particle parameters/features (In our example, ``albedo`` and ``emissivity``) or new variables to the data, you can ignore this section.
 Swiftest uses hdf5 and NetCDF files for data handling.
 We will split the I/O section into general Swiftest data checks and then NetCDF I/O checks.

-- Initial I/O checks
+- General I/O checks in *swiftest_io.f90*

-- NetCDF I/O checks
+- NetCDF data handling I/O checks in *swiftest_io.f90* and *netcdf_io_module.f90*

 Python
 =======

+Now we will navigate to the Python side of Swiftest.
+The relevant directory is *swiftest/swiftest/*

+- Add variables to *simulation.py*

+- Add and check param flags in *simulation.py* and *io.py*